alu-rwa-dsa/summative-project-2022-summative_project_group-2/README.md

 Despite the fact that you will install these packages, there are a higher likelihood of facing the following technical challenges;
 1. Network connection error
 2. Sometimes the application takes a longer time to generate the shortest path or doesn't show the path after inserting your data.
-    To solve that issue, ensure you read the information on the application  page to ensure you are doing it right and reload the app and try again
+    To solve that issue, ensure you read the information on the application  page to ensure you are doing it right and reload the app and try again.
-3.

 After installing these packages, you will need to launch anaconda prompt to run and run the command below